Furious 7: Plot

 After defeating Owen Shaw and securing pardons for their past crimes, (Note: As depicted in Fast & Furious 6 (2013)) Dominic Toretto, Brian O'Conner, and the team have returned to the US to live normal lives.
-Dom tries to help Letty Ortiz regain her memory, while Brian accustoms himself to life as a father.
+Dom tries to help Letty Ortiz regain her memory, while Brian accustoms to life as a father.

-Meanwhile, Owen's elder brother Deckard Shaw breaks into the hospital, where the comatose Owen is held in London and vows to exact revenge.
-Deckard breaks into the DSS field office in LA to extract profiles of Dom's crew and fights Luke Hobbs before he escapes, detonating a bomb that severely injures Hobbs.
-Dom learns from his sister Mia that she is pregnant again and convinces her to tell Brian.
-However, a letter bomb sent by Deckard, who has presumably killed Han Lue in Tokyo, explodes and destroys the Toretto house.
+Meanwhile, Owen's elder brother Deckard Shaw vows revenge for the now-comatose Owen.
+Deckard breaks into the DSS field office in Los Angeles to extract profiles of Dom's crew and fights Luke Hobbs and Elena Neves, detonating a bomb that severely injures Hobbs.
+A letter bomb sent by Deckard, who has killed Han Lue in Tokyo, (Note: As depicted in The Fast and the Furious: Tokyo Drift (2006)) explodes and destroys the Toretto house.

-Dom meets Hobbs and learns about Deckard before he travels to Tokyo to retrieve Han's body.
-There, he races Sean Boswell (Note: As depicted in The Fast and the Furious: Tokyo Drift (2006)) and acquires the objects found at the crash site from him.
-As Dom, Brian, Tej Parker and Roman Pearce mourn Han and Gisele Yashar at Han's "funeral" in LA, Dom spots Deckard spying on them and confronts him in an underground tunnel, but Deckard flees when a covert ops team, led by government agent Mr. Nobody, arrives.
-Mr. Nobody tells Dom that he will help them in stopping Deckard if he helps him retrieve God's Eye, a computer program capable of tracking a specific individual using anything on a digital network, and save its creator Ramsey from Mose Jakande, a Nigerian terrorist.
+Dom learns about Deckard from Hobbs and travels to Tokyo to retrieve Han's body.
+At Han's funeral in LA, Dom spots Deckard and chases him by car, but Deckard flees when a covert ops team, led by government agent Mr. Nobody, arrives.
+Mr. Nobody tells Dom that he will help them in stopping Deckard if Dom helps him retrieve God's Eye, a computer program capable of tracking anyone in the world on a digital network, and save its creator Ramsey from Mose Jakande, a Nigerian terrorist.

-The team airdrops their off-road modified cars over the Caucasus Mountains in Azerbaijan and ambush Jakande's convoy, where they rescue Ramsey and leave for the Etihad Towers in Abu Dhabi.
-They steal the flash drive containing the God's Eye chip from a billionaire hidden in a W Motors Lykan HyperSport.
-With God's Eye secure, Dom, Brian, Nobody, and his team use it to hunt Deckard to an abandoned factory, but are ambushed by Jakande and his henchmen, who have allied with Deckard, and are forced to flee while Jakande obtains God's Eye.
+The team, including Dom, Letty, Brian, Tej Parker and Roman Pearce, airdrops their modified cars over the Caucasus Mountains in Azerbaijan and ambush Jakande's convoy, where they rescue Ramsey and leave for the Etihad Towers in Abu Dhabi.
+They steal the flash drive containing the God's Eye chip hidden in a W Motors Lykan HyperSport owned by a billionaire prince.
+With God's Eye secure, the team uses it to track Deckard, but Deckard, having expected this, has allied with Jakande, who ambushes them.
+The team is forced to flee while Jakande obtains God's Eye.